C4ptainCrunch/thesis/source/index.rst

 Because the outcome of a match between two agents is not deterministic, we can not rely on a single match to ascertain than the winner of a match is better than the looser.
 So the first step is to define a statistical method to compare two arbitrarily chosen agents: A and B.

 The probability that A wins is denoted by :math:`p` and is unknown (the probability that B wins is :math:`1-p`).
-Our null hypothesis is that both agents are equaly strong (:math:`p=0.50`) and the alternative hypothesis is that they are of different strength (:math:`p \neq 0.50`).
+Our null hypothesis is that both agents are equally strong (:math:`p=0.50`) and the alternative hypothesis is that they are of different strength (:math:`p \neq 0.50`).
 To compare agents A and B, we run :math:`N` matches and A wins :math:`n` times (thus B wins :math:`N-n` times).

 Using the SciPy function :code:`scipy.stats.binom_test`, we then compute the p-value.